MV Dunedin Star: Operation Halberd

 On 27 September 1941, the Mediterranean Italian Regia Aeronautica aircraft attacked the convoy but were repulsed by naval escorts and air cover.
 That evening an Italian torpedo bomber hit Imperial Star.
-No crew were killed and the ship did not sink but was disabled so it was scuttled and abandoned.
+No crew were killed and the ship did not sink but was disabled so she was scuttled and abandoned.
 The remainder of the convoy safely reached the Grand Harbour at Valletta the next day.
 Dunedin Star stayed in Malta for four weeks, leaving unescorted on 22 October and calling at Gibraltar three days later.

 Dunedin Star's movements for the next five months are not recorded.
-Then on 22 March 1942, it left the Clyde with Convoy WS 17 to Freetown.
-It continued via Cape Town to the Indian Ocean, reaching Bombay on 16 May and leaving Colombo on 13 July for Fremantle.
-There it joined Convoy ZK 12, which left on 27 July for Sydney.
+Then on 22 March 1942, she left the Clyde with Convoy WS 17 to Freetown.
+She continued via Cape Town to the Indian Ocean, reaching Bombay on 16 May and leaving Colombo on 13 July for Fremantle.
+There she joined Convoy ZK 12, which left on 27 July for Sydney.
 Dunedin Star detached en route and reached Melbourne on 3 August.
-Again, it returned from Australia to Britain via Panama, where it called on 17 September before crossing the North Atlantic and reaching Liverpool on 1 November.
+Again, she returned from Australia to Britain via Panama, where she called on 17 September before crossing the North Atlantic and reaching Liverpool on 1 November.

 Loss

 On 9 November 1942, Dunedin Star left Liverpool for Egypt via Saldanha Bay, Cape Town and Aden.
-Its cargo was munitions and supplies for the British Eighth Army in the Middle East, and it was carrying 85 crew and 21 fare-paying passengers.
+Her cargo was munitions and supplies for the British Eighth Army in the Middle East, and she was carrying 85 crew and 21 fare-paying passengers.